nazar-pc/PickMeUp/readme.md

-## PickMeUp - Really simple, powerful and customizable datepicker
+## PickMeUp - Really simple, powerful, customizable and lightweight standalone datepicker

-Author - Nazar Mokrynskyi
+No dependencies, single/range/multiple selections, ability to put custom content into dates, very flexible styling and customization abilities.

+Written and maintained by Nazar Mokrynskyi with the help of awesome [contributors](https://github.com/nazar-pc/PickMeUp/graphs/contributors)

 Based on DatePicker by Stefan Petre